nethesis/nethvoice-report/ui/src/doc-inline/en/queue/data_agent_2_table_callDoneByAgent.md

 - `Total Calls Made`
 - `Unique Callees`: total telephone numbers that have been called counted individually
-- `Minimum, Average, Maximum Duration`
+- `Minimum, Average, Maximum, Total Duration`

 If no agent has been selected, calls made by all agents will be shown.